Article · 10 May 2026 · By Mike

 - No risk of failure from power outage during a storm event

 Underground carparks and basement-level entries sit below street grade.
-When a stormwater system is overwhelmed — common in intense Australian rain events — water follows the path of least resistance down ramps and stairwells into the underground level.
+When a stormwater system is overwhelmed — common in intense Australian rain events, particularly the short-duration, high-intensity events that affect coastal cities from Brisbane to Sydney to Melbourne — water follows the path of least resistance down ramps and stairwells into the underground level.
 The results are rapid and severe:

 - Vehicle damage that routinely exceeds the cost of flood protection by a wide margin